luisfnqoliveira/CS0007/labs.markdown

 On this page, you will see our labs.
 These are meant to be short weekly assignments that reenforce the knowledge we've learned in class.
-Each one will be assigned before the recitations and will be due after at least one week.
+Each one will be assigned before the recitations and will be due in the end of the recitation.
 Any deviations to that will be announced with the corresponding lab.

 {% for lab in site.labs %}